Agricultural research in Israel

 Agricultural research in Israel is based on close cooperation and interaction between scientists, consultants, farmers and agriculture-related industries.
-Israel's semi-arid to arid climate and shortage of high quality water are major constraints facing Israeli agriculture.
+Israel's climate ranges from Mediterranean (Csa) to semi-arid and arid.
+Shortage of irrigation water and inadequate precipitation in some parts of the country are major constraints facing Israeli agriculture.
 Through extensive greenhouses production, vegetables, fruits and flowers are grown for export to the European markets during the winter off-season.